ig3/srf/README.md

 to 0 for all cards in queues other than 0 then setting queue and seen to 0 for all cards.

+If you want preserve the state of cards rather than reset, set due and seen based on current queue and due.

+For the review and day learn queues: due is days since collection creation.
+Add these and convert to UTC epoch seconds, and save this to due.
+For review queue, set seen to this new due less the interval converted to milliseconds (it's days for review queue).

+For day (re)learn queue: due is (I think) epoch seconds.
+Convert to milliseconds.
+Figure out the current interval (I forget the details: it's a sequence of intervals in the config and perhaps field left records which is the current step) and subtract that interval, converted to milliseconds, from due to derive seen.

+If you set seen to 0 then your next interval will be 60 seconds.
+This effectively resets the card in terms of learning interval.
+If you have a lot of cards with large intervals, that's quite a setback, though daily workload will not be excessive and if you keep finding the cards easy, they will progress back to reasonable intervals fairly quickly.

+Maybe I will write something to import from an Anki database and code all the conversions, but I don't have much need for it myself, so maybe not.

+I will probably write something to import a published Anki deck, but that would add all the cards as new and the databse format is quite different from that of Anki desktop.
+And I guess the database formats of other versions of Anki are different again.

 ## Scheduling